hellowac/mapnik-wiki-zh-cn/GettingStartedInPython.md

 ## Step 2

 Now, we need some data to render.
 Let's use a shapefile of world border polygons from http://naturalearthdata.com.
 Download the data from this wiki's local cache [here](data/110m-admin-0-countries.zip) or directly from the [Natural Earth Data site](http://www.naturalearthdata.com/http//www.naturalearthdata.com/download/110m/cultural/110m-admin-0-countries.zip).
 Unzip the archive in an easily accessible location of your choosing.
-In *Step 3* we will be referencing the path to this shapefile in python code, so make sure you know where you put it.
+In *Step 3* we will be referencing the path to this shapefile in Python code, so make sure you know where you put it.

 Once unzipped, you should see four files like: